 In 1918 “The Spanish Flu” had nothing to do with Spain but that’s what they called that pandemic!
 Now my nephew wants to criticize me for calling COVID-19 “the Chinese virus” when, factually, that is where it began!

-T’day the news is reporting that one utterly misguided idiot, Don Lemmon, wants to put Obama on Mt.
+T’day the news is reporting that one utterly misguided idiot, Don Lemon, wants to put Obama on Mt.
 Rushmore!
 WHAT!
-Lemmon’s reasoning is ludicrous!
+Lemon’s reasoning is ludicrous!